FerencBuzas/Java/README.txt

     npm start   # should start a browser tab with "Hello Angular!"
     # deleted non-essential files (listed in .txt)
     Then used as a guide: https://angular.io/tutorial/toh-pt1

+  angular2
+    A failure, to be deleted.

+  angular3
+    This is the actully working version.
+    Started with copying ~/develop/js/angular-tour-of-heroes.

   client-java